Program Eligibility & Application Process

 - Be U.S. citizens or Legal Permanent Residents.

-- Agree to attend an online orientation training, and complete six required educational webinars
+- Agree to attend orientation training, and complete six required educational webinars.

 - Commit to providing at least six months post-fellowship addiction counseling to underserved populations, defined as minority populations, LGBT populations, and/or transition age youth (ages 16-25) populations.

 - Submit a complete application that includes all required supporting documentation

 - Not have been previously notified of ineligibility by NMFP-AC.

 Required Supporting Documentation

 Instructions: All supporting documentation, whether emailed or mailed, must be included with application.
 Incomplete applications will not be reviewed.

 - Required References: Provide the names, addresses, and email addresses of three persons whom you have asked to write recommendations.
 Recommendation letters are required from an academic advisor, a professor/educator, and from a personal associate who are familiar with your academic abilities, experiences, and commitment to work with regard to addiction/substance use disorder counseling to underserved populations, defined as minority populations, LGBT populations, and/or transition age youth populations.
 Recommendation forms should be downloaded from the NMFP-AC website and supplied to those writing your recommendations.
 Letters can then be uploaded through your online submission.
 It is your responsibility to ensure your recommendation letters are received in time to be considered as a part of your application.